0sAND1s/HCDisk/README.md

 the original author and include the changes you added to the code, when you release your code.

 7. What other features are planned?
-- Add write support for the read-only file systems
-- Support for more disk images: Teledisk (TD0), Universal Disk Image (UDI), etc
 - Add support for serial transfer using the PC COM port and IF1 compatible Spectrum interfaces
-- Add physical disk format support, automatic calculation of GAP.
-- Add boot track read/write support, to be able to re-create system disks from files
-- Add support for the FAT file system, and others, Spectrum specific
+- Add support for the FAT file system
 - Add file system configuration in external config. file, to be able to add varations of a file system without recompiling
-- Add support for BASIC keywords in Spectrum based file system file names
+- Add write support for the current read-only file systems